BrysonAngelasMinek/task-manager/README.md

 Test Coverage (optional): Use coverage.py to measure how much of your code is covered by tests.

-coverage run -m pytest
-coverage report -m
+coverage run -m pytest coverage report -m

-(If you’re just getting started, you can note that testing is planned, or show minimal tests and expand coverage as you implement new features.)
+🛑 Note: Testing is currently at 0% because we just started the project.
+As we develop more features, we will expand test coverage accordingly.
+If you're just getting started, you can note that testing is planned, or show minimal tests and expand coverage as you implement new features.

 🚧 Project Status